 “We need to work with vendors to use covered trash receptacles,” Crean said.
 “We need to consider solar-powered trash compactors, which have been very effective in Newport.”

 In time, it is hoped, that culture of stewardship will spread to residents and visitors, who would clean up their own litter and clean up after their dogs, she said.
 A partnership among the recreational, municipal, and scientific communities will make a major difference for the future health of the beach—especially given the rising waters of climate change and stronger storms.

 “We can’t say it’s no use to do anything because the beach won’t be here someday,” Crean said.
 “The approaches we are developing now give us more time.
 We can demonstrate potential solutions for the future.
 It could be inundated later, but we are making the transition now.”

 Earls, the city engineer, is looking long term, too.
-He’s working on a grant proposal for the New England Interstate Water Pollution Control Commission that would cover nearly a quarter-million dollars of the Suburban Parkway project.
+He’s working on a grant proposal for the New England Interstate Water Pollution Control Commission that would cover nearly a quarter-million dollars for the Suburban Parkway project.
 And he’ll have another proposal in the pipeline, an urban-waters grant through the U.S. Environmental Protection Agency.

 “So much water discharges directly out to Greenwich Bay,” Earls said.
 “What can we do to make the runoff cleaner?”
 This project, Earls hopes, will answer that question.

 “I’m excited about the efforts to bring green infrastructure to Oakland Beach” for improving water quality and aesthetics, as well as addressing flooding, said Avedisian, who had just returned from a national “Rising Tides” summit in New Hampshire for mayors and municipal officials on coastal flooding and rising sea levels.